-Pictures are extremely valuable to our society.
-And they are extremely important to you.
-Capturing great images is exciting and the results from those captures can last forever.
+Pictures are precious to our society.
+Capturing great images is exciting, sharing the results is super fun, and the results of the effort can last a lifetime.

-Your kids grow up fast.
+Your kids and grandkids grow up fast.
 They will not likely be playing their sport at the same level for long.
-The look of family vacations is going to change.
-The time you spend together will also never be the same again.
-You will never be able to spend enough time with your kids.
-Ditto all of the above for the grandkids.
+The look of family vacations is going to change, and the time you spend together as a family will also change.
+You will never be able to spend enough time with your kids and grandkids.

-Quality photos of family life are invaluable.
-They will bring you joy the rest of your life.
-And photographing together as a family increases the bonding even more.
+Photos of family life are invaluable.
+They will bring you joy for the rest of your life.
+Photograph the family with quality gear to preserve the memories.

 Do you shoot professionally?
-The results you deliver from your profressional shoot reflect directly on you and will likely determine how much future work you will receive from that client and the 10 other potential clients he/she tells about your work.
+The results you deliver from your professional shoot directly reflect on your value and will likely determine how much future work you will receive from that client and the ten other potential clients he/she tells about your work.

-One of the important first steps in getting great pictures is of course acquiring an awesome Canon DSLR camera.
-All of the current Canon DSLR cameras deliver amazing image quality – if they have the right lens mounted on them.
+One of the essential first steps in getting great pictures is acquiring a Canon camera.
+All of the current Canon cameras deliver outstanding image quality – if they have the right lens mounted on them.

-The light reaching the camera's sensor must pass through the lens first.
-Quite often, the lens will be the limiting factor in the image quality you achieve.
-Thus, it makes sense to invest in the best quality glass you can afford.
+The light reaching the camera's sensor must first pass through the lens, and the lens will usually be the limiting factor in the image quality you achieve.
+Thus, it makes sense to invest in the best quality lenses you can afford.

-The site's Canon Lens Recommendations page has suggestions for many specific use categories, but the General Purpose Lens Recommendations is a good starting point.
-Then read the reviews for the suggested lenses (and other similar lenses) to make your decision.
+The site's Canon Lens Recommendations page has suggestions for many specific use categories, but the General-Purpose Lens Recommendations is a good starting point.
+Then read the respective Reviews to make your decision.